yujiri8/yujiri.xyz/software/rust.md

 I think that was before most of my search for a better language, which led me through brief dips into several but mostly [Haskell](https://yujiri.xyz/software/haskell).
 So a long time passed - long enough for me to become fairly competent with Haskell.

 Then I heard about Rust again from a friend who held it in high esteem.
 I did a little more research and found out that it has sugar to cut down on error handling boilerplate.
-That combined with an ML-inspired type system made it sound to me like Go done right, so I was eagerly jumped in.
+That combined with an ML-inspired type system made it sound to me like Go done right, so I eagerly jumped in.

 ## Ownership